SHREENATH72/my-developer-journey/01-html/HTML Resume/README.md

 - Adding images, links, and contact info (`mailto:`, LinkedIn, GitHub)
 - Using tables for layout and lists (`<ul>`, `<li>`)
 - Highlighting text with `<b>`
-- Creating multi-section forms with `<fieldset>` and `<legend>`
-- Using various input types, radio buttons, dropdowns, textareas, and checkboxes
 - Organizing projects with descriptions, hosted links, and GitHub links